cwl-for-eo/cwl-how-to/environment-variable.md

 ## Goal

-Set environment variables.
+Tools run in a restricted environment and do not inherit most environment variables from the parent process.
+Environment variables are set explicitly.

 ## Recipe

-Tools run in a restricted environment and do not inherit most environment variables from the parent process.

 Environment variables are set using `EnvVarRequirement`.